kapouer/upcache/README-scope.md

 The application is responsible (in its HTTP response headers) to provide two pieces of information to the proxy:

-- X-Cache-Restrictions
+- X-Cache-Scope
   a list of restrictions as defined above

-- X-Cache-Grants
+- X-Cache-Grant (optional optimization)
-  the actual list of granted bearer scopes (by matching restrictions)
+  the actual list of granted bearer scopes

 - X-Cache-Bearer (optional, defaults to cookie_bearer)
   this can be `http_bearer`, or `cookie_bearer`, following nginx variable names.